harvard-library/aspace-import-excel/user_documentation/archival_objects_instructions.md

 You may specify a variety of notes fields.

 If the note type allows for subfields, what you specify will be put in the first subfield.

+<span style="color:rebeccapurple">New in version 3.0:</span>
+Each Note column is accompanied by a "Publish" column, which has in-column drop down data validation (TRUE/FALSE).
+The publish flag will be set for that note (and any associated subnote) as follows:
+* if the field is left blank, use the value of the Publish field for that Archival Object
+* Otherwise, set to True or False as specified.

 As does ArchivesSpace, you may used Mixed Content (EAD/XML markup).
 The Ingester will check to make sure that the entry is "well formed" -- that is, that the opening and closing elements match -- but will **not** validate the text to make sure you're using the proper markup.